FarronF/limerick-council-meetings/meetings/2023/03/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 9th February 2023.md

 community of Abbeyfeale and the wider West Limerick area with great distinction, being a

-man of integrity and service.---
+man of integrity and service.
+---
 2

 Members noted that Sean Broderick was a member of Limerick County Council from 1979 to